 Emergence / Re-entry Surveys

 Bat roost surveys are normally carried out before any demolition works commence.
-The aim of the survey is to determine the presence / likely absence of roosting bats within a building, structure or tree.
-The peak survey period is between May and August, the number of surveys depend on the suitability of the structure.
+The aim of the survey is to determine the presence, or likely absence, of roosting bats within a building, structure or tree.
+The peak survey period is between May and August, with the number of surveys depending on the suitability of the structure.

 Walked Activity Transect Surveys

-Walked transects carried out between April and October on open sites prior to commencement of development to determine the intensity, type and location of bat activity at a site.
+Our walked transects are carried out between April and October on open sites.
+This is prior to the commencement of development, to determine the intensity, type and location of bat activity at a site.
 The habitat suitability is determined based on industry standard guidance and including the use of static bat detectors to collect additional sound data for analysis.

 Bat Sonogram Analysis